Peppersoup

-Peppersoup (or pepper soup) is a soup from Nigeria, made using various meats or fishes, chili peppers, salt, scent leaves and calabash nutmeg as its primary ingredients.
+Peppersoup (or pepper soup) is a soup eaten by Cameroonians and Nigerians.
+This soup is made using various meats or fish, chili peppers, salt, scent leaves and calabash nutmeg as its primary ingredients.
 It is a spicy soup that has a light, watery texture.
 Despite its name, the soup is not necessarily defined by a pepper-forward flavor profile; the flavors are more complex, with nutty, bitter, woodsy, and floral notes, as well as warmth.
 It is considered a delicacy by some people in Western Africa, and some West Africans believe that the soup has some basic medicinal qualities.

 Overview

 Pepper soup is a common soup in Nigeria that is prepared using various meats, fishes, chili peppers and calabash nutmeg as its primary ingredients.
 Pepper soup is very spicy and is often paired with a cold beer or soft drink.
 While it is served as an appetizer at official gatherings, pepper soup is more popular at pubs.
 In Nigeria, it is served at "leisure spots" as a recreational or "feel good" dish.
 Pepper soup cubes, a pre-mixed blend of spices used in pepper soup, are manufactured by one Nigerian company.